MetaMask/metamask-docs/wallet/quickstart/react.md

 Connect to the MetaMask browser extension and MetaMask Mobile using [MetaMask SDK](../concepts/sdk/index.md).
-The SDK automatically detects MetaMask in the user's browsers, and enables them to seamlessly connect to the extension and the mobile wallet.
+The SDK automatically detects MetaMask in the user's browsers, and enables them to seamlessly connect to the extension or mobile wallet.

-:::note
+By integrating your dapp using the SDK, millions of MetaMask Mobile users can connect to their preferred MetaMask client.

+:::info note
 The SDK uses the [Ethereum provider](../concepts/apis.md#ethereum-provider-api), so you can use the SDK as a wrapper around an existing JavaScript dapp and call [MetaMask Ethereum provider API methods](../reference/provider-api.md) from your dapp as normal.